> Dukes Tunnel 📍

 Perhaps a great proportion the present inhabitants have no idea of the state of London-Road, scarcely twenty years since.
 Two drums and windlasses, with geering, etc. for raising coal, then stood on the site of the present foot-path, on the north side, between Ducie-Street and Store-street.
 Coals were then raised from eyes or shafts, which had the appearance of two coal-pits.
 But the coals were not dug there, but brought in the Duke of Bridgewater's boats from Knott-Mill upon the river Medlock to Garratt, and from thence by a tunnel to this place.

-The coal wharf at the bottom of station approach mentioned in the above article can be seen on the 1850 Manchester & Salford Ordnance Survey, sheet 29.
-You can see for yourself by zooming into the bottom-middle of the embedded map below.
+The coal wharf at the bottom of station approach mentioned in the above article can be seen on the 1851 Manchester & Salford Ordnance Survey, sheet 29.
+Zoom into the bottom-middle of the map.